pob3541/Dynamics2023/README.md

 4C-G
 > N.plotKinet

 - A sister plot to the average raw speed plot is included here.
 This sister plot shows how the raw firing rate speed changes over the course of the trial organized by RT bin.
 In short, it's the Euclidean distance between each adjacent time points, so how firing rate changes in state space over time.
-In essence, firing rates associated with faster RT bins move through state space faster than firing rates in slower RT bins [May want to include that's the average prestimulus speed in Fig 4G.]
+In essence, firing rates associated with faster RT bins move through state space faster than firing rates in slower RT bins [This plot is used to computer the average prestimulus speed in Fig 4G.]

 ## Figure 5: Single-trial analysis and decoding